Virtualization map for the Littelmann path model: Introduction

-There are a particular class of finite-dimensional affine crystals called Kirillov--Reshetikhin (KR) crystals~\cite{FOS09} that have many fascinating properties~\cite{Chari01, FOS10, kleber98, OSS03}.
-Recently, tensor products of KR crystals of the form $\bigotimes_{i=1}^N B^{r_i,1}$ were constructed by Naito and Sagaki using projected level-zero LS paths in~\cite{NS03, NS06, NS08II, NS08} and using quantum LS paths and the quantum alcove model in~\cite{LNSSS14,LNSSS14II}.
-It was conjectured that KR crystals are also well-behaved under virtualization~\cite{OSS03II} and has been proven in a variety of special cases in a type-dependent fashion~\cite{OSS03II, OSS03III, SS15}.
-As an application, we use the projected level-zero construction of Naito and Sagaki to give partial uniform results of the aforementioned conjecture.
+Tensor products of KR crystals of the form $\bigotimes_{i=1}^N B^{r_i,1}$ were constructed by Naito and Sagaki using projected level-zero LS paths in~\cite{NS03, NS06, NS08II, NS08} and using quantum LS paths and the quantum alcove model in~\cite{LNSSS14,LNSSS14II}.
+It was conjectured that KR crystals are also well-behaved under virtualization~\cite{OSS03II} and has been proven in a variety of special cases in a type-dependent fashion~\cite{Okado13, OSS03III, OSS03II, SS15}.
+We use the projected level-zero construction of Naito and Sagaki to give partial uniform results of the aforementioned conjecture.

 This note is organized as follows.
 In Section~\ref{sec:background}, we give the necessary background on crystals, the Littelmann path model, level-zero crystals, and Kirillov--Reshetikhin crystals.
 In Section~\ref{sec:results}, we prove our main result, that the map on weight lattices naturally induces a virtualization map.
 In Section~\ref{sec:applications}, we apply our main result to show special cases of the conjectural virtualization of KR crystals.